Conservation and Destruction

-This influence can be felt well into the late twentieth century when it was still common practice for young women to bring a dowry into their marriage.
+This influence can be felt well into the mid of the twentieth century when it was still common practice in Europe for young women to bring a dowry into their marriage.
 It usually consisted of valuable household goods that were collected from a young age: Relatives gave young girls a piece as a present for every festive occasion.
 The central and most valuable piece of a dowry was of course a porcelain service, with a particular focus on the items used to serve coffee and tee, as these were the occasions where it was most common to entertain guests.

 But if we jump just a few decades ahead, to the present day, you are more likely to find this kind of tableware in a student flat’s communal kitchen as part of a chaotic mix of dishes than as the treasured centerpiece of a household.
 This sudden decline in the importance that was socially attributed to porcelain for centuries happened rapidly.
 It can be easily observed when you visit a flea market, where stacks and stacks of decorated porcelain tableware are sold for a few dollars apiece.
 Of course the most precious services are still selling for large sums, but the general decline of porcelain cannot be reneged: Between 2006 and 2014 alone 190 German porcelain firms closed.
 Even “Meißner Porzellan”, the most prestigious company, had to let go a third of its workforce just this year.
 It usually comes from house clearances — when the members of the last generation that grew up around these societal expectations die their heirs would rather keep using their own, pure white IKEA plates than inherit ones with a golden bordure and intricate flower decor.